amjaskir/amjaskir.github.io/index.md

 I am a postdoctoral researcher at New York University with [Cate Hartley](https://www.hartleylab.org).

-My work examines both how and _why_ different factors (e.g., memory consolidation, attention, context, development) impact learning.
+My work examines both how and _why_ different processes (e.g., memory, attention, development, context) impact learning.
 I am particularly interested in how learned representations – neural, cognitive, and computational – change with time and affect adaptive behavior.

 In my research, I use computational models of reinforcement learning to simulate learning scenarios, analyze behavioral data, and generate hypotheses for experiments.
 I also draw insights from neural network models of the brain.

 I completed my Cognitive Science PhD at Brown University, working with [Michael J. Frank](https://www.lnccbrown.com/).
-I received my Bacherlor's in Computer Science and a minor in Cognitive Science from Princeton, during which time I was a research assistant and thesis student with [Yael Niv](https://nivlab.princeton.edu).
+I received my Bacherlor's in Computer Science and a minor in Cognitive Science from Princeton, during which time I worked with [Yael Niv](https://nivlab.princeton.edu).

 [Click for CV](/files/Jaskir_CV.pdf)